This Traditional Irish Soda Bread recipe only requires 4 ingredients! It doesn’t use yeast, so it’s simple to make!

 - Soda bread was served as an inexpensive way to put bread on the table.

-- Real soda bread should only contain 4 ingredients: flour, buttermilk, salt, and of course baking soda.
+- Authentic Irish soda bread should only contain 4 ingredients: flour, buttermilk, salt, and of course, baking soda.

-- Buttermilk– is what gives this loaf of bread it’s flavor.
-I prefer to use whole buttermilk but use what you can find.
-You can also make your own buttermilk by pouring 2 tablespoons white vinegar or fresh (not bottled) lemon juice in a liquid measuring cup.
-Fill with whole milk or 2%.
+- Buttermilk – is what gives this easy Irish soda bread recipe its flavor.
+I prefer to use whole buttermilk, but use what you can find.
+You can also make your own buttermilk by pouring 2 tablespoons of white vinegar or fresh (not bottled) lemon juice in a liquid measuring cup.
+Fill with whole milk or 2% to the 2-cup line.
 (I don’t recommend using anything less than 2% for this recipe.)
 Let stand 5-10 minutes before using.

-- These 4 ingredients create a loaf of bread that I feel tastes similar to buttermilk biscuits or scones.
+These 4 ingredients create an authentic Irish soda bread that I feel tastes similar to buttermilk biscuits or scones.
 The loaf is dense, slightly sour from the buttermilk, and has a hard crust.
-It’s perfect to pair with soups and stews but I also like it warm slathered with butter!
+It’s perfect to pair with soups and stews, but I also like it warm and slathered with butter!

-What to serve with Traditional Irish Soda Bread:
+What to serve with this Traditional Irish Soda Bread Recipe:

-- Serve it warm, fresh from the oven with pats of butter.
+- Serve it warm and fresh from the oven with pats of butter.

 - Use it for breakfast as toast with jam or put a poached or fried egg on top.

-- It’s denser texter and thicker crust makes it pair beautifully with soups and stews.
+- Its denser texter and thicker crust make it pair beautifully with soups and stews.